jcjorel/clonesquad-ec2-pet-autoscaler/docs/ALARMS_REFERENCE.md

 The main difference with managed alarms is that there is no alarm specification YAML file; only a Cloudwatch Alarm name.

-It is NOT an error to define a CloneSquad alarm pointing to a non-existing Cloudwatch alarm: It will be safely ignored.
+> Note: It is NOT an error to define a CloneSquad alarm pointing to a non-existing Cloudwatch alarm: It will be safely ignored.

 ## How it works?